WebRTC vs. SIP Softphones: Unveiling the Distinctions

-The most commonly used real-time communication protocols for IP-based video and audio communications these days are the session initiation protocol (SIP) and web real-time communications (WebRTC).
+The most commonly used real-time communication protocols for VoIP based video and audio communications these days are the session initiation protocol (SIP) and web real-time communications (WebRTC).
 These protocols have been extensively used in WebRTC softphone and video conferencing applications.

 SIP, is an application-layer control protocol developed by the Internet Engineering Task Force (IETF).
 SIP is the implemented standard for initiating, altering, and suspending an engaging user session which includes multimedia elements for instance voice, video, and instant messaging.
 SIP’s prime goal is communication among multimedia devices.